imanjokko/Lagos-Metropolitan-BRT/README.md

 4. 🎯 Drivers with the biggest buses (trip_capacity)
 5. 🎯 3 lowest performing drivers

-To see the answers to both the survery questions and the questions I came up with, click on [Solutions](https://github.com/imanjokko/Lagos-Metropolitan-BRT/blob/main/Solutions.md)
+To see the answers to both the original survey questions and the questions I came up with, click on [Solutions](https://github.com/imanjokko/Lagos-Metropolitan-BRT/blob/main/Solutions.md)